aleju/imgaug-doc/source/overview/blend.rst

 .. figure:: ../../images/overview_of_augmenters/blend/simplexnoisealpha_nearest.jpg
     :alt: SimplexNoiseAlpha with EdgeDetect and nearest neighbour upscaling

-Same as the previous example, but uses only linear upscaling to scale the simplex noise masks to the final image sizes, i.e. no nearest neighbour upsampling is used.
+Same as in the previous example, but using only linear upscaling to scale the simplex noise masks to the final image sizes, i.e. no nearest neighbour upsampling is used.
 This leads to rectangles with smooth edges. ::